 But it doesn’t stop with flowers and heartbreak.
 It’s the way the elderly couple in the coffee shop communicates with each other without saying a word.
 It’s the deep tree shade of your youth near the swing set that still stands in the backyard of your childhood home.
 It’s the way he looks at her over the newspaper while she’s sipping her coffee, and you know he just loves her to pieces.
 It’s finding the extraordinary in the ordinary, everyday things that make Natascha Myers songs stand out.

-With a vocal quality akin to Kacey Musgraves and Lee Ann Womack, a Lori McKenna-esque sense for lyrics, and a sound often likened to Lucinda Williams, Natascha brings a fusion of styles to the Nashville scene.
+With a vocal quality akin to Kacey Musgraves and Lee Ann Womack, a Lori McKenna-esque sense for lyrics, and a raw sound often likened to Donovan Woods, Natascha brings a fusion of styles to the Nashville scene.

 A style she calls; ‘Midwest-bred Americana with a dash of country western and old soul.”